mstksg/inCode/copy/entries/functor-structures-1.md

 the past year or so is something that I can maybe call a "functor structure" designed pattern.
 This is the interest that culminated in my [Functor Combinatorpedia][fpedia] post last year and the *[functor-combinators][]* library.
-But I've never really explored the more exotic types of lowercase-f functors in Hask --- contravariant functors and invariant functors.
+But I've never really explored the less commonly used lowercase-f functor abstractions in Hask --- contravariant functors and invariant functors.

 [fpedia]: https://blog.jle.im/entry/functor-combinatorpedia.html
 [functor-combinators]: https://hackage.haskell.org/package/functor-combinators